Grand Lodge of New York

 The Grand Lodge of New York, officially the Grand Lodge of Free and Accepted Masons of the State of New York, is the largest and oldest of several organizations of Freemasons that are based in the U.S. state of New York.
 The offices of the Grand Lodge are located at Masonic Hall in New York City.

 The Grand Lodge of New York was founded December 15, 1782 and it acts as the coordinating body for many Masonic functions undertaken throughout the state.
 Its various committees organize the Masonic Home in Utica, the Livingston Masonic Library and various charitable events around New York State.
-The Grand Lodge of New York has more than 24,000 members among more than 400 lodges and an additional 9 lodges in Lebanon.
+In 2023, the Grand Lodge of New York had approximately 27,000 members among more than 400 lodges and an additional 9 lodges in Lebanon.
 The GLNY first began chartering lodges in Lebanon in 1924.

 History

-Colonial and federalist eras: 1730–1820
+Provincial Grand Lodge for the Premier Grand Lodge of England

-The first documented presence of Freemasonry in New York dates from the mid-1730s, when Daniel Coxe Jr. (1673–1739), was appointed by Charles Howard, 10th Duke of Norfolk, the Grand Master of the Premier Grand Lodge of England, known to historians as the "Moderns", to act as a Provincial Grand Master for the provinces of New York, New Jersey, and Pennsylvania.
+The first documented presence of Freemasonry in New York dates from the early-1730s, when Daniel Coxe Jr. (1673–1739), was appointed by Thomas Howard, 8th Duke of Norfolk, the Grand Master of the Premier Grand Lodge of England, known to historians as the "Moderns", to act as a Provincial Grand Master for the provinces of New York, New Jersey, and Pennsylvania.
 No authenticated primary source records exist of his tenure as Provincial Grand Master, and he died a few years after his appointment.
 Thus, it seems doubtful that he exercised any real authority in Masonic endeavors.

 From 1738 to the 1780s, additional Warrants were issued by the GLE, the Moderns, to Francis Goelet (1738–1753), George Harrison (1753–1771) and Sir John Johnson (1771–1783) to serve as Provincial Grandmaster.
 As Johnson was a supporter of the British during the American Revolution, he is believed to have taken his warrant with him when he fled to Canada, thus leaving the Moderns Lodges without a Provincial Grand Master.

+Provincial Grand Lodge for the Antient Grand Lodge of England

 To further complicate matters, by the 1750s, the Antient Grand Lodge of England, known to historians as the "Ancients", a rival Masonic Grand Lodge, had also created a Provincial Grand Lodge of New York, which subsequently chartered lodges under its own jurisdiction.
 Additional lodges were chartered in New York by the Grand Lodge of Scotland and the Grand Lodge of Ireland.

 The Ancients retained their charter throughout the Revolution, and it was based upon this charter that an independent Grand Lodge of New York was created in 1781, with Robert R. Livingston as Grand Master.
 The Grand Lodge of New York was officially organized on December 15, 1782, under the Provincial Grand Warrant dated September 5, 1781, from the “Athol” or Antient Grand Lodge of England.
 The warrant was issued by John Murray, 4th Duke of Atholl who was serving as Grand Master of the Antient Grand Lodge of England at the time.